-The CODM receives applications through the American Dental Education Association's AADSAS service.
-To obtain information on the application process, applicants are directed to review information on the AADSAS website: http://www.adea.org/AADSAS.
+The CODM-DMD program receives applications through the American Dental Education Association's (ADEA) AADSAS service.
+Details on the application process are available on the ADEA website.

-Candidates must submit complete AADSAS applications on or before November 15th.
-The College of Dental Medicine continuously reviews applications.

-Concurrently with submitting the AADSAS application, applicants must complete a supplementary application as well as submit a non-refundable \$75 application processing fee.
-To submit your supplemental application as well as the fee, please visit https://netcommunity.roseman.edu/login.
+You must submit your completed AADSAS application on or before October 1st.
+Concurrently with submitting your AADSAS application, you must complete a supplementary application as well as pay a non-refundable \$75 processing fee.
+To submit your supplemental application and fee, please visit the Roseman University website.